iqual-ch/drupal-platform/docs/concepts.md

 ### Configuration

-The most current configuration should always be committed to the project repositry.
-If configuration modification is allowed on a live/production deployment make sure to always synchronize the config from this environment back to the repository.
+The most current configuration should always be committed to the project repository.
+If configuration modification is allowed on a live/production deployment make sure to always synchronize the config from this environment back to the repository (e.g. using `make config-pull` or the [Config Pull workflow](./automation.md#config-pull)).